Ernie A Arias

 Prior to joining the bank in 2001, Melinda spent six years in communications at IBM Corporation.
 Before IBM, Melinda was co–founder of Food From the ‘Hood, a student–owned business based at South Central’s Crenshaw High School that arose out of the Los Angeles Riots.
 Based at South Central’s Crenshaw High School, Food from the ‘Hood marketed salad dressings to more than 2,000 grocery stores.
 The company was featured in the New York Times, People Magazine, and the Washington Post, among others.
 In addition, it was the subject of a cover story in Newsweek and was the recipient of a $100,000 Angel Network Award from Oprah Winfrey.
 Additionally, Melinda worked for American Express, Edelman Public Relations, Burson Marsteller Public Relations and Ketchum Communications.
 McMullen earned her bachelor’s degree from University of the Pacific in Stockton, California.

-“As I enter my 10th year of serving on the Board of Lookingglass, I continue to be struck by the level of collaboration that exists between the board, the staff, and the ensemble.
-I have served on a number of boards in my lifetime and Lookingglass stands out because it’s a place where we, as Board members, can assert our creative (as well as financial!) muscle to help Lookingglass achieve its mission of Collaboration, Transformation, and Invention.”
+“During my more than 10 years on the Board of Lookingglass, I have continued to be struck by the level of collaboration between the board, the staff, and the ensemble.
+I have served on a number of boards in my lifetimes and Lookingglass stands out because it’s a place where we, as Board members, can assert our creative (as well as financial!) muscle to help Lookingglass achieve its mission of Collaboration, Transformation, and Invention.”

 Jill Reznick Meier is a Vice President in the Investment Management Division of Goldman Sachs & Co.
-She has served in many capacities in her years with the firm, and is currently a member of the management team that runs the day–to–day operations of the Private Wealth Management group.
+She has served in many capacities in her years with the firm, and is currently the Business Unit Manager, responsible for the day–to–day operations of the Private Wealth Management group.

-Born in Chicago, she is married to a high school theatre director and has three rambunctious children.
+Born in Chicago, she is married to Jonathan Meier, a high school theatre director and has three rambunctious children.

 Jill received her BA, summa cum laude and Phi Beta Kappa, from the University of Minnesota.
-She is a member of the Goldman Sachs Chicago Women’s Network Steering Committee and has volunteered for many years in a literacy program through WITS (Working In The Schools).
-She is also active in her children’s school PTA, chairing a National Arts Program for the last several years.
+She is a member of the Goldman Sachs Chicago Women’s Network Steering Committee and and is an active member in the Illinois Theatre Association.
+She has also been active in her children’s schools, chairing a National Arts Program and introducing an arts integration program to the curriculum.
 Prior to her corporate life, Jill picked up grant writing skills with Manhattan Punch Line, an off–Broadway NYC Theatre and worked on new play development at the Cricket Theatre in Minneapolis.

 Tom O’Neill is Senior Vice President of Regulatory and Energy Policy and General Counsel of Commonweatlh Edison Company (“ComEd”).
 Tom oversees the company’s regulatory policy and strategy and rates functions and also serves as the primary legal advisor to ComEd’s Board and senior management.
 ComEd is a unit of Chicago-based Exelon Corporation, the nation’s leading competitive energy provider, with approximately $33 billion in annual revenues.
 ComEd delivers electricity to approximately 3.8 million residential and business customers across northern Illinois, or 70 percent of the State’s population.
 Exelon Corporation (NYSE: EXC) is the nation’s leading competitive energy provider with approximately $44 billion in annual revenues and more than 35,000 megawatts of owned capacity comprising one of the nation’s cleanest and lowest-cost power generation fleets.